matthewjamesr/GraphDBjs-Styled/README.md

 ```

 _**Without datasource**_
-Creating database without datasource will read cached from localStorage, if available.
+Create new database without datasource with the constructor `new GraphDatabase(cacheName)` omitting the `datasource` parameter.

 ```javascript
   var testDB = new GraphDatabase('testData');